 Q: When is asbestos considered a health risk?

-A: When asbestos is in poor condition and you can crumble it in your hand, it can pose a risk.
-Well-managed insulation or plaster containing asbestos need not be an immediate concern.
+A: When asbestos is in poor condition and you can crumble it in your hand, it can be inhaled, posing a health risk.
+Asbestos is a known carcinogen and abestos exposure may increase the risk of lung cancer, mesothelioma and asbestosis.
+Insulation or plaster containing abestos that is not damaged and will not be disturbed does not need to be an immediate concern.

 Q: What should I do if I suspect that there may be some deteriorating asbestos in the home I'd like to buy?

 A: A good home inspector can point out any areas of a home where potential asbestos problems might arise.
 However, without sampling, it is impossible to be sure that the material in question contains enough asbestos to be considered a problem.
 Asbestos removal was advocated when health hazards were first determined.
-However, asbestos containment is more commonly suggested now, due to health risks related to the removal process itself, which can cause asbestos dust to get into vents or onto furniture, etc.
+However, asbestos containment (sealing or covering asbestos-containing material that may be damaged or disturbed) is more commonly suggested now due to health risks related to the removal process itself, which can cause asbestos dust to get into vents or onto furniture, etc.

 Q: What should I do if I have determined that the home I wish to buy has potential asbestos problems?

-A: You should factor in the cost of sampling to determine asbestos levels as well as the cost of professional asbestos removal or methods and costs of asbestos management if it is found that the asbestos-containing materials are likely to deteriorate over time.
+A: You should factor in the cost of sampling to determine asbestos levels as well as the cost of professional asbestos removal or methods and costs of asbestos management if it is found that the asbestos-containing materials are likely to deteriorate over time or if you plan to do any remodeling or renovation that would disturb the material containing asbestos.
 You should be aware that, although asbestos-removal contractors may need licenses from the state and be subject to state regulations, federal Environmental Protection Agency (EPA) asbestos-removal regulations do not generally apply to single-family homes.

 Q: Why should I be concerned about lead-based paint?